rishabh-jain28/pushowl/README.md

 API Endpoints
 Use the following URLs to interact with the API:

+Add a Book:
+POST: Go to http://localhost:8000/api/books/ in your browser or use a tool like curl or Postman. json_data = {
+  "title": "History",
+  "author": "George",
+  "book_type": "Hardcover",
+  "available": true
+}

 Get All Books:
 Go to http://localhost:8000/api/books/ in your browser or use a tool like curl or Postman.

 Get Books by Author:
 Visit http://localhost:8000/api/author-books/?author={author_name}.

 Borrow a Book: